A

 We see too many brands design a chatbot first and then think about its purpose to the customer afterwards.
 First, think about bots in terms of solving a particular consumer problem or need.
 In our experience, a chatbot interaction is more likely to result in a successful outcome for the customer in situations where the task the bot is resolving has clearly defined parameters.
 This means that chatbots, for the moment at least, don’t have much of a role at the top of the funnel in the research phase, as this is a highly subjective and open-ended experience for customers.
 It’s difficult to design a single-purpose chatbot that will suit all consumer needs.

-technology is not advanced enough to allow for multipurpose bots: they need to be designed for single uses, such as collecting pieces of information from customers specifically to book a flight, or providing date ranges of available hotels matching certain criteria.
+Chatbots are still a new technology, so it’s important to not overreach your design.
+Once you’ve isolated a specific stage of the funnel where a chatbot might be helpful, build a chatbot for that stage of the funnel.
+Current chatbot technology is not advanced enough to allow for multipurpose bots: they need to be designed for single uses, such as collecting pieces of information from customers specifically to book a flight, or providing date ranges of available hotels matching certain criteria.

-Booking Reservation Software
+Booking Reservation Software |

 Looking to the future